 The stylish William Vale Hotel (111 North 12th St.), one of the best places to stay in Brooklyn is known for its sleek and lively rooftop bar, Westlight.
 Westlight, one of the best rooftop bars in NYC, features breathtaking views of the city and East River along with inventive, well-balanced cocktails and bites.

 Westlight builds out a yearly Winter Village complete with a sky-high, sustainably built ice skating rink!
 And if you’re looking for a rink crawl in Brooklyn, check out our comprehensive guide to Brooklyn ice rinks.
 If you choose to visit the Winter Village, be sure to make reservations ahead of time to secure your place to skate among the skyscrapers!

-The winter solstice, which usually falls on December 21st or 22nd in the Northern Hemisphere, marks the day when the Earth’s poles are tilted farthest away from the sun and also marks the beginning of winter (officially).
+Another one of the most fun winter holidays in NYC to celebrate is the winter solstice, which usually falls on December 21st or 22nd in the Northern Hemisphere, marks the day when the Earth’s poles are tilted farthest away from the sun and also marks the beginning of winter (officially).

 Celebrate this season of transition at The New York Open Center, a long-running holistic urban spiritual center dedicated to fostering a “harmonious relationship between ourselves, each other and the planet” for all New Yorkers.

 The New York Open Center Solstice program centers on meditation, reflection, and conception of our hopes and dreams for the year and the spring season ahead.
 It’s the perfect way to take a break from the frenetic energy of NYC during the holidays, take stock of the year, and ground yourself for a new one.